 2. Wear Clothing That Protects Your Skin

 You don’t have to look silly covered head to toe in hot clothing.
 There are a number of companies that make stylish swimsuits and rash guards.
 I’ve even seen swimsuits that claim to provide SPF protection up to a certain number if you try it out let me know.
+Protecting your skin is important, but know we still want to look cute.
 I found the cutest rashguard from Roxy for those long days in the sun.

 Hats are really important, something wide brimmed is best.
 People tend to forget to put sunblock on the ears and don’t realize that you can also sunburn your scalp.
 This added layer of protection will keep your face, ears and scalp safe.

 Our eyes need protection from the sun as well.
 Try to get sunglasses that have a UV filter.
 You can find a lot of stylish and affordable sunglasses in stores and online.
 This will minimize wrinkles around the eyes later on in life.

 Applying sunblock once and calling it a day is not enough, especially if you’re in the water.
 You should be reapplying every 2 hours.
 I like to buy a sport high-performance formula, these are usually water resistant and last much longer than regular sun block.
 Two of my favorites are Ocean Potion Clear Zinc Oxide for my face & Coppertone Sport High Performance Spray.